Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Discussion essays: “Discuss both views and give your opinion”

-- Problem/Solution essays: “What are the problems and solutions?”
+- Problem/Solution essays: “What are problems and solutions?”

 Essay structure that works: